How it works

 When a JD discovers his name published on this website it will become clear to him that the fastest way to have his name removed is to make arrangements to pay the Judgment.

-Tipper contact information will be emailed to you with each tip posted.
-This will allow you to contact the Tipper directly.
-You are to keep the contact information and identities of Tippers confidential.
+Tipster contact information will be emailed to you with each tip posted.
+This will allow you to contact the Tipster directly.
+You are to keep the contact information and identities of Tipsters confidential.

 It is completely up to you whether or not to act on information you receive.